Mirjan Fort History: Features, Facts, Timings & More

 History of Mirjan Fort

 As per reports of the Archaeological Survey of India, the fort was built or refurbished in 1608.
-It served as a strategic defence outpost for rulers of the region, including the Vijayanagara Empire, the Keladi Nayakas, and the Britishers.
-There are different versions that exist regarding the initial builder and some of them are –
+It served as a strategic defence outpost for rulers of the region, including the Vijayanagara Empire, the Keladi Nayakas, and the British.
+Different versions exist regarding the initial builder and some of them are:

 • The fort was built by the Nawayath Sultanates (early 1200s) followed by the Vijayanagara Empire.

-• The queen is believed to have practiced Jainism and during her rule, she built many Jain Temples.
+• The queen is believed to have practised Jainism, and during her rule, she built many Jain Temples.

 • According to some other versions, the Sultan of Bijapur noble Sherif-ul Mulk, the former governor of Goa, built the fort as a defensive measure for Kumta town.